bmor638/My-Projects/README.md

 # My-Projects

-A repository for all of my prominent high school and college projects
+A repository for some of my prominent projects.